ThomasThelen/Anti-Debugging/README.md

 # AntiDebugging
-These projects demonstrate ways of cheicking if a debugger is running.
-The project names correspond to the main windows API function call used.
+This is a collection of short snippets that are/can be used to detect if a debugger is attached to a process.

 CheckRemoteDebuggerPresent

+Any process including your own can be checked for attached debuggers by using CheckRemoteDebuggerPresent.
 [MSDN Documentation](https://msdn.microsoft.com/en-us/library/windows/desktop/ms679280%28v=vs.85%29.aspx)

     BOOL WINAPI CheckRemoteDebuggerPresent(